nr01adi/Case-Study-Wazer/README.md

    - Evidence: Set-Cookie: HWWAFSESID
    - The page involved is at URL: https://padu.gov.my/
 #### Evaluate:
+- The Secure attribute for sensitive cookies in HTTPS sessions is not set, which could cause the user agent to send those cookies in plaintext over an HTTP session.
+- The HttpOnly flag directs compatible browsers to prevent client-side script from accessing cookies.
+Including the HttpOnly flag in the Set-Cookie HTTP response header helps mitigate the risk associated with Cross-Site Scripting (XSS) where an attacker's script code might attempt to read the contents of a cookie and exfiltrate information obtained.
+When set, browsers that support the flag will not reveal the contents of the cookie to a third party via client-side script executed via XSS.
-The SameSite attribute controls how cookies are sent for cross-domain requests.
+- The SameSite attribute controls how cookies are sent for cross-domain requests.
 This attribute may have three values: 'Lax', 'Strict', or 'None'.
 If the 'None' value is used, a website may create a cross-domain POST HTTP request to another website, and the browser automatically adds cookies to this request.
 This may lead to Cross-Site-Request-Forgery (CSRF) attacks if there are no additional protections in place (such as Anti-CSRF tokens).

 #### Prevent:
+-   Whenever a cookie contains sensitive information or is a session token, then it should always be passed using an encrypted channel.
+Ensure that the secure flag is set for cookies containing such sensitive information.
+- Ensure that the HttpOnly flag is set for all cookies.
 - Ensure that the SameSite attribute is set to either 'lax' or ideally 'strict' for all cookies.

 #### References: